BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee.md

 </blockquote>
 -https://stars.library.ucf.edu/cgi/viewcontent.cgi?article=1193&context=etd2023

-It is perhaps the single most wonderful idea I have ever encountered.
+That is perhaps the single most beautiful idea I have ever encountered in literature.
 </p>

 <blockquote>
 Proust’s work is distinctively his own, but at the same time it makes visible the